-- (c) Each audit finding (including unresolved prior-year findings) shall specifically state and describe the following: - (i) Condition (provides a description of a situation that exists and should include the extent of the condition and an accurate perspective; the number of instances found and the dollar amounts involved, if any, should be reported in the condition); - (ii) Criteria (should identify the required or desired state or what is expected from the program or operation; should cite the specific section of law, regulation, ordinance, contract, or grant agreement if applicable); - (iii) Effect (the logical link to establish the impact or potential impact of the difference between the situation that exists (condition) and the required or desired state (criteria); demonstrates the need for corrective action in response to identified problems or relevant risks; - (iv) Cause (identifies the reason or explanation for the condition or the factors responsible for the difference between what the auditors found and what is required or expected; the cause will serve as a basis for the recommendation); - (v) Recommendation addressing each condition and cause; and - (vi) Agency Response (agency's comments about the finding including a specific corrective action plan). - (4) Failure to file the audit report by the due date set in 2.2.2.9 NMAC is considered noncompliance with this Rule and shall be reported as a current year compliance finding.
-If appropriate in the auditor's professional judgment, the finding should also be reported as a significant deficiency in the operation of internal control over financial reporting. - (5) If an agency has entered into any professional services contract with the IPA who performs the agency's annual financial audit, or the scope of work on any professional services contract relates to fraud, and the contract was not approved by the State Auditor, this shall be reported as a finding of noncompliance with Subsection H of 2.2.2.8 NMAC. - (6) Component unit audit findings must be reported in the primary government's financial audit report.

-- (7) A release of the audit report by the IPA or agency prior to being officially released by the State Auditor is a violation Section 12-6-5(A) NMSA 1978 and will require an additional finding in the audit report. - (8) When auditors detect deficiencies in internal controls or immaterial violations of provisions of contracts or grant agreements or abuse that are required to be reported by Section 12-6-5 NMSA 1978, and GAGAS 5.14 and 5.16, but do not rise to the level of significant deficiencies or material weaknesses under SAS 115, the auditor must communicate those deficiencies, in written findings, and refer to those findings in the report on internal control in the second paragraph of the "Compliance and Other Matters" section of the report.
-The paragraph should use wording similar to "We also noted certain matters that are required to be reported under Government Auditing Standards 5.14 and 5.16, and Section 12-6-5 NMSA 1978, which are described in the accompanying schedule of findings and responses as findings 12-5 and 12-6."
-(See the Independent Auditor's Report example at www.osanm.org)
+- (c) Each audit finding (including unresolved prior-year findings) shall specifically state and describe the following: - Condition (provides a description of a situation that exists and should include the extent of the condition and an accurate perspective; the number of instances found and the dollar amounts involved, if any, should be reported in the condition); - (ii) Criteria (should identify the required or desired state or what is expected from the program or operation; should cite the specific section of law, regulation, ordinance, contract, or grant agreement if applicable); - (iii) Effect (the logical link to establish the impact or potential impact of the difference between the situation that exists (condition) and the required or desired state (criteria); demonstrates the need for corrective action in response to identified problems or relevant risks; - (iv) Cause (identifies the reason or explanation for the condition or the factors responsible for the difference between what the auditors found and what is required or expected; the cause will serve as a basis for the recommendation); - (v) Recommendation addressing each condition and cause; and - (vi) Agency Response (agency's comments about the finding including a specific corrective action plan). - (4) Failure to submit the completed IPA Recommendation Form and contract by the due date at Subparagraph (c) of Paragraph (6) of Subsection G of 2.2.2.8 NMAC or file the audit report by the due date set in 2.2.2.9 NMAC is considered noncompliance with this Rule and shall be reported as a current year compliance finding.
+If appropriate in the auditor's professional judgment, the findings should also be reported as significant deficiencies in the operation of internal control over financial reporting. - (5) If an agency has entered into any professional services contract with the IPA who performs the agency's annual financial audit, or the scope of work on any professional services contract relates to fraud, and the contract was not approved by the State Auditor, this shall be reported as a finding of noncompliance with Subsection M of 2.2.2.8 NMAC. - (6) Component unit audit findings must be reported in the primary government's financial audit report. - (7) A release of the audit report by the IPA or agency prior to being officially released by the State Auditor is a violation Section 12-6-5(A) NMSA 1978 and will require an additional finding in the audit report. - (8) When auditors detect deficiencies in internal controls or immaterial violations of provisions of contracts or grant agreements or abuse that are required to be reported by Section 12-6-5 NMSA 1978, but do not rise to the level of significant deficiencies or material weaknesses and are classified as not warranting the attention of those charged with governance pursuant to GAGAS 4.26, the auditor must communicate those deficiencies, in written findings, and refer to those findings in the report on internal control in the second paragraph of the "Compliance and Other Matters" section of the report.
+The paragraph should use wording similar to "We also noted certain matters that are required to be reported under Section 12-6-5 NMSA 1978, which are described in the accompanying schedule of findings and responses as findings 13-5 and 13-6."
+(See the Report on Internal Control examples at www.osanm.org)